Hand injuries of any scale are some of the most difficult situations to deal with, be it a sprain, a fracture or anything in-between.

 Distinguishing between a fracture and a sprain can be difficult, as both injuries share very similar symptoms.
-They are as followed:
+They can be some of these listed:

 - Severe pain – increased when making a fist or lifting an object.

 - Swelling – not only in the hand but potentially the fingers and/or wrist.